 The Southern Magnolia can reach a height of 60 to 90 feet in height.
 Its trunk will be approximately 2 to 3 feet in diameter.
 It will typically grow straight and erect.
 The Magnolia will produce beautiful white flowers.
 It will have a messier leaf drop more so that the live oak.
 Branching will be strong and it is a slow growing tree.

 The Drake Chinese Elm possesses many traits which make it ideal for a shade tree.
 It is a very fast growing tree and with the fast growth its branches are easily broken.
 The branching forms a graceful, spreading, rounded canopy of long weeping branches.
 It can grow 40 to 50 feet tall.
 Excellent shade tree but soft branching.

-The Bald Cypress tree dominate the wet lands, lakes, and swamps but can grow in your back yard.
+The Bald Cypress tree dominates the wetlands, lakes, and swamps but can grow in your backyard.
 They are a very slow growing tree with branching firm and strong.
 It is a beautiful shade tree in the summer which will let light in during the winter.
 It can reach a height of 60 to 80 feet with changing colors in the fall.

 The Red Maple is also known as the swamp maple.
 It is a very fast growing tree hence it will have softer branches that break easily.
 It is a very good shade tree dropping its leaves in the fall.
 It will reach 60 to 70 feet in height.
 It would be a good shade tree for the summer however letting the sun light in during the winter months.
 As with all moisture seeking trees do not plant it near the septic system.
 Another beautiful color of leaves turning red in the fall.
 I hope this has given you a few choices of shade trees.
 You make the decision which one is right for you.